 - A requirement that your employer initiate policies or training to stop harassment; and

 - Your attorney's fees and court costs.

-Getting Legal Help with Sexual Harassment in the Workplace
+Getting A Free Attorney Match for Sexual Harassment in the Workplace